Kjetil Strand

-Kjetil Øvrelid Strand (born 2 October 1979) is a Norwegian handball player.
+Kjetil Øvrelid Strand (born 2 October 1979) is a Norwegian former handball player.
 Strand played for Bjerringbro Silkeborg in Denmark before the 2006 European Championship.
-Afterwards he signed a contract with Aab Håndbold.
+Afterwards he signed a contract with AaB Håndbold.

 On 2 February 2006 he scored 19 goals, a Norwegian record, in a Main Group Stage game against Iceland in the European Championship.
 Strand also holds the record for number of goals scored in a single season in the Norwegian league: 281.
 He set the record while playing for Stavanger Håndball in 2002/2003 season.
 In 2003 he was awarded Player of the year in Norwegian handball.

+Career

+Kjetil Strand started his professional career at Stavanger Håndbold.
+There he made his breakthrough in the 2002/03 season, where he scored 281 goals in 25 games and became the league top scorer and handballer of the year.
+In the winter of 2003 he was approached by TBV Lemgo in the German Handball-Bundesliga, but moved to Flensburg-Handewitt instead.
+Here he played a single season, where he won the German Bundesliga.
+He then moved to Danish side Bjerringbro-Silkeborg.
+In 2006 he moved to league rivals AaB Håndbold.
+In 2007 he returned to Germany to join Füchse Berlin.
+In 2010 he announced that he would not extend his contract and moved back to Stavanger Håndbold, where he finished his career in 2013.